 The Board of Trustees has considered the need for a specific internal audit function and has decided to appoint an external audit firm to carry out this work.
 The Trustees considered this option to be more effective than appointing a Trustee to carry out a programme of internal checks or to appoint the CFO of another trust to perform a peer review.
 Consequently, Bishop Fleming have been appointed as internal auditors, with their role including giving advice on financial matters and performing a range of checks on the Trust's financial systems.
 The checks carried out in the current period were:

-- Bank & cash

 - Budgets & financial monitoring

-- Compliance
+- Income

+- Bank & petty cash

 - Credit card

-- Expenditure

 - Fixed assets

-- Income

-- Payroll
+- Compliance

-- Strategic & operational review
+- Governance & regularity

 Governance Statement (continued)

 The risk and control framework (continued)